tokcum/tokcum.github.io/index.markdown

 We have to

 1. be creative about our vision and work on a attracting mission.
-2. collaborate and exchange ideas with others.
+2. collaborate with others and share ideas amongst us.
 3. master technology and tools.
-4. define and follow our road map step by step.
+4. define and follow our roadmap step by step.
-5. become active and respected members of the community.
+5. become an active and respected member of the community.

 Let's get started.
 Happy coding! ;)